 This program is designed for students who wish to enhance their English language study with personalized instruction in a specific topics of interest to them.
-This program offers students a customizable, comprehensive package that consists of General English classes (16 lessons/week) combined with 2, 4, or 6 tutorials (Private or Semi-Private Lessons) per week in a specific focus area, such as IELTS/TOEFL/TOEIC Test Preparation, Business English, Aviation English, Power Speaking, Tourism, etc. This program can be taken with or without a student visa.
+This program offers students a customizable, comprehensive package that consists of General English classes (16 or 20 lessons/week) combined with 2, 4, or 6 tutorials (Private or Semi-Private Lessons) per week in a specific focus area, such as IELTS/TOEFL/TOEIC Test Preparation, Business English, Aviation English, Power Speaking, Tourism, etc. Currently, 4 or 6 tutorials cannot be taken with 20 lessons of General English classes.
+This program can be taken with or without a student visa.